exo-docker/exo/README.md

 ## Mongodb

-The following environment variables should be passed to the container in order to work if you use eXo Chat :
+The following environment variables should be passed to the container in order to work if you have installed eXo Chat :

 |    VARIABLE              |  MANDATORY  |   DEFAULT VALUE          |  DESCRIPTION
 |--------------------------|-------------|--------------------------|----------------